Myelodysplastic Syndromes (MDS): An Overview

 • Radiation: exposure to high doses of radiation, such as during cancer treatment

-WHO Classifications of MDS Based on Morphology
+WHO Classifications of Myelodysplastic Syndrome (MDS) Based on Morphology

 The World Health Organization (WHO) classification system for myelodysplastic syndromes (MDS) utilizes morphology, meaning the microscopic appearance of blood and bone marrow cells, as a key diagnostic and prognostic tool.
 This approach provides a framework for understanding the diverse presentations of MDS and guiding therapeutic decisions.